Thank you for choosing the xTool products!

 Follow the safety precautions:

-- Do not engrave or cut any material that contains PVC or vinyl (plastic materials are not recommended).
-These materials (and other materials containing chlorine/chloride) may generate corrosive vapor that is extremely harmful to the human body and may cause damage to the machine.
-Any damage caused by engraving or cutting any material containing PVC or vinyl is not covered by Makeblock's warranty.
+- Do not engrave or cut any material that contains PVC or vinyl (plastic materials recommended).
+These materials (and other materials containing chlorine/chloride) may generate corrosive vapor that is highly harmful to the human body and may cause damage to the machine.
+If you carve or cut any material containing PVC or vinyl causing any damage, Makeblock's warranty isn't cover it.

 - Do not engrave or cut any unknown materials.
 Vaporization/melting of many materials, which include but are not limited to PVC and polycarbonate, may release harmful smoke.